-Throughout, I have been dedicated to providing my art collectors
+Throughout my life as a professional artist, I have been dedicated to providing my art collectors

 Every archival gicle'e print offered on this website and in my bricks & mortar art gallery

-in coastal Delaware has been personally inspected by me and
+in coastal Delaware has been personally inspected by me and meets

-meets the highest standards of printmaking excellence.
+the highest standards of printmaking excellence.

 About Ellen Rice Prints